sergiogg-ops/deep/README.md

 - `setup.sh`: script that installs all the dependencies to execute the rest of functions of the application.
 - `demo.csv`: file that contains the results of an example evaluation.
 - `requirements.txt`: contains the python dependencies to execute the different parts of the pipeline.
+- `demo`: directory with the resources for the demo/tutorial.
+It contains the dockerized MT systems in the `demo/proposals` directory, the hypotheses they produce in the `demo/hypothesis` directory and the results of their evaluation in the `demo/results.csv` file.
+The test dataset is stored in the `demo/test_set` directory.